Abortion Law: A Woman’s Right to Choose

 - A Second Bill

-In 2016 I met a delegation of Cairns women campaigning to have abortion removed from the Queensland Criminal Code.
+In 2016 I met a delegation of Cairns women campaigning to have abortion law reformed.
+They wanted abortion removed from the Queensland Criminal Code.
 At the time, Queensland was one of only two states in which abortion remained an offence.

 The Cairns women I met with worked in the fields of medicine, sexual health and politics.
 These experienced professionals explained why the procedure remaining a criminal offence was neither desirable nor helpful.

-I was keen to support these women in having medical terminations removed from the Criminal Code.
+I agreed to support these women in a campaign to have medical terminations removed from the Criminal Code.
 However, there was a reason there had been no attempt to change the abortion law in Queensland for 100 years.
 With religious groups so opposed to change, any politician that pushed pro-choice laws would do so at their own peril.

 12-Year-Old Victim of Archaic Abortion Law

-Despite the political risks, when I read about the case of a pregnant 12-year-old girl in Central Queensland who had not been able to access a timely abortion it made my blood boil, and I was determined to act.
+Around this time I read about the case of a pregnant 12-year-old girl in Central Queensland who had not been able to access a timely abortion.
+It made my blood boil.

 The 12-year-old girl had been in state care.
 She did not want to proceed with her pregnancy.
 Her parents supported her in her decision to terminate.
 However, authorities forced her to wait weeks, because abortion was in the Criminal Code.
 Obviously, her pregnancy progressed during this time, before she had the termination.
 It was a shocking experience for a young girl to go through.